 Details of the IP attorneys practising in the UK and regulated by IPReg are available on the Registers.

-Listings of European qualified attorneys are available on the Office for Harmonisation in the Internal Market‘ website and the member databases held by the UK profession’s representative bodies, CIPA (“the Chartered Institute of Patent Attorneys”) and CITMA (“the Chartered Institute of Trade Mark Attorneys”) can be found on their websites.
+Listings of European qualified attorneys are available on the European Union Intellectual Property Office website and the member databases held by the UK profession’s representative bodies, CIPA (“the Chartered Institute of Patent Attorneys”) and CITMA (“the Chartered Institute of Trade Mark Attorneys”) can be found on their websites.

 We recommend choosing a regulated advisor (usually called a registered UK patent or trade mark attorney) since they are subject to IPReg’s rules of conduct, which require them to carry professional indemnity insurance and to adopt and follow a formal complaints procedure.